mgijsberti/hippo-angular/README.txt

 4) Add to your /etc/hosts to following line
 127.0.0.1	localhost  www.example.com cms.example.com

-See http://www.onehippo.org/library/deployment/configuring/configure-apache-httpd-web-server-for-cms-and-sites.html for details about this setup.
+See http://www.onehippo.org/library/deployment/configuring/configure-apache-httpd-web-server-for-cms-and-sites.html for the details.

 5) Add in the frontend frontend/src/deploy-apache.sh the document root and the location of the apache log DOCUMENT_ROOT='/Library/WebServer/Documents'